exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

     3.14 when DateTime.Now.Day == 14 && DateTime.Now.Month == 3 => "Mmm pie!",
     3.14 => "π",
     42 => "a bit of a cliché",
-    1729 => "only if you are a pure mathematician"
+    1729 => "only if you are a pure mathematician",
     _ => "not interesting"
 };